mrkahfi/dry_sql/README.md

 ## Use case example
-The most common use case would be to validate migration SQL scripts.
-Of course, you can use it to accurately validate your SQL scripts anywhere else.
+The most common use case would be obviously to validate migration SQL scripts in the pipeline :).
+Of course, you can use it to mimick your SQL scripts anywhere else.

 ## Stack
 Written in Rust.